sunilabrahamindia/sunilabraham/publications/its-the-technology-stupid.md

 ---
 layout: default
 title: "It's the Technology, Stupid"
-description: "An article by Sunil Abraham in The Hindu BusinessLine analysing why Aadhaar's biometric architecture is insecure and why open, decentralised smart-card systems would have been a safer choice."
+description: "An article by Sunil Abraham in The Hindu Business Line analysing why Aadhaar's biometric architecture is insecure and why open, decentralised smart-card systems would have been a safer choice."
 categories: [Media articles, Publications]
 date: 2017-03-31
 authors: ["Sunil Abraham"]
-source: "The Hindu BusinessLine"
+source: "The Hindu Business Line"
 permalink: /publications/its-the-technology-stupid/
 created: 2025-11-15
 ---

-**It's the Technology, Stupid** is an article by [Sunil Abraham](/sunil/), published in *The Hindu BusinessLine* on 31 March 2017.
+**It's the Technology, Stupid** is an article by [Sunil Abraham](/sunil/), published in *The Hindu Business Line* on 31 March 2017.
 The article appears with the subheading "11 reasons why Aadhaar is not just non-smart but also insecure", outlining structural flaws in Aadhaar's biometric design and explaining why biometrics are unsuitable for secure, citizen-centric e-governance systems.

 ## Contents